 Making Your Mash

-Lots of people simply boil their potatoes, and then mash them until there’s no lumps left.
+Lots of people simply boil their potatoes and then mash them until there are no lumps left.
 While this is a great way to start, there’s a lot more you can do to make them taste fantastic.
 For instance, you can add a knob of butter and some milk to make the potato more creamy.
-This will obviously make it taste a little more like instant, but in the view of many people, this is far tastier.
+This will obviously make it taste a little more like an instant, but in the view of many people, this is far tastier.

 Serving With A Smile